AI-driven protein simulations from Berlin: TRR186 researcher contributes to two landmark studies

 -

-Furthermore, they also underline the strength of the Berlin research ecosystem in AI-driven molecular science.
+These advances also highlight the strength of the Berlin ecosystem in AI-driven molecular science, with TRR186 at its core.

 About Prof. Cecilia Clementi